John Bellingham: Assassination of the prime minister

 Once home, Bellingham began petitioning the United Kingdom's government for compensation over his imprisonment.
 This was refused, as the United Kingdom had broken off diplomatic relations with Russia in November 1808.
 Bellingham's wife urged him to drop the matter and he did so reluctantly.

 In 1812, Bellingham renewed his attempts to win compensation.
 On 18 April, he visited the Foreign Office where a civil servant told him he was at liberty to take whatever measures he thought proper.
 On 20 April, Bellingham purchased two .50 calibre (12.7 mm) pistols from a gunsmith of 58 Skinner Street.
 He also had a tailor sew an inside pocket to his coat.
 At this time, he was often seen in the lobby of the House of Commons.

 After taking a friend's family to a painting exhibition on Monday 11 May 1812, Bellingham remarked that he had some business to attend to.
 He made his way to Parliament, where he waited in the lobby.
 When Prime Minister Spencer Perceval appeared, Bellingham stepped forward and shot him in the heart.
 He then calmly sat on a bench.
-Bellingham was immediately restrained and was identified by Isaac Gascoyne, MP for Liverpool.
+Bellingham was immediately restrained and was identified by Isaac Gascoyne, his local MP for Liverpool.